FACTBOX-Who is buying Russian crude oil and who has stopped | Headlines

 The bloc's 27 members have been unable to agree on an embargo, with Germany warning against hasty steps that could push the economy into recession, and some countries, such as Hungary, opposing any bans.
 Germany, however, aims to phase out Russian oil imports by the end of this year, officials said, as does Poland.

-Refiners in India, the world's third biggest oil importer and consumer, have booked at least 14 million barrels of Russian oil since the invasion of Ukraine on Feb.
-24. That compared with some 16 million barrels for the whole of 2021, data compiled by Reuters shows.
+Meanwhile, India, the world's third largest oil importer, has increased crude oil purchases from Russia, taking advantage of deep discounts.
+It has booked at least 16 million barrels of Russian oil since the invasion of Ukraine on Feb.
+24, close to the level of its imports for all of 2021, Reuters calculations show.

 Below are current and former buyers of Russian crude (in alphabetical order): CURRENT BUYERS